NoobieMatt/wcs-deployment-utils/README.md

 2. You want to merge entity definitions from one workspace to another without overwriting existing entity components
 3. You want to build a workspace as a set of modular components.
 (Workspace 1 uses modules A and C, but workspace 2 uses modules B and C)

+## Get Started

+To install:

+`pip install watson-deployment-utils`

+Then import the library into your python project and use

 ## Included Functions